 8. Native Deodorant, Body Wash & Lotion

 Native claims to make products ‘without dirty little secrets’ and have done so since the beginning, with a deodorant that eliminated aluminum, paraben, and other dangerous toxins.
 Since their debut deodorant, they have been re-formulating and offering an entire line of body products with the purpose of offering clean personal products for all.
 Did I mention how reasonable it is too?
+(Btw, Vanilla is my favorite!)

 Photo via Native.com